techsideofficial/SRU18/README.md

-# SonicRunners
+# SRU18

-* A merge of mine and mattkc's Sonic Runners Decomps
+* A merge of mine and mattkc's Sonic Runners Decomps but also a port of the decomps to Unity 2018

 # How to setup silly Sonic Runners Decompilation